 Now that you probably have a lot of time on your hands, you might be wondering what to do with yourself while you are under self-isolation.
-Even though it may be stressful to be home, now is the time to do those things you just don’t have time for on a typical workday.
-Here are 10 things you can do during your self-isolation.
+Even though it may be stressful to be home, now is the time to do those things you don’t have time for on a typical workday.
+Here are ten things you can do during your self-isolation.

 - Define what being organized means to you

 - Start with something that going to motivate you first